kendarorg/HttpAnsweringMachine/docs/gen_sources/basic_recording.md

 point to "http://localhost/int/[somepath]" and then add a proxy rewrite to the other server like to "http://localhost:[otherserverlocalport]"

+#### The "/db" special path

+This is the path used to record database requests

 #### No http/s request

 All the calls to server other than http/s can't be intercepted completely but you can